aphethean/xtext-maven-examples/2.3.0-example/README.md

 A few additional findings to get Maven to build an XText 2.3.0 project and have a standalone jar generator.

+### MANIFEST.MF dependency configuration

+The example was pulling down the latest xtext and this resulted in unstable builds.  http://aphethean.blogspot.co.uk/2013/09/resolving-issue-with-maven-tycho.html

 ### mygenerator.jar errors